|Info 1a, Euphemia (Tottie ) Glass||Close info Window|

 My father thought Daisy got married at the same time (her 2nd marriage?)

 originally I thought Daisy ment Daisy Low but the witness is Daisy E Strong.

-1905 Waitamata, Auckland Daisy evelyn Strong, Devonport, Spinster.
-Daisy married 17jul1907 St. Sepulchre's Church, Auckland, to Amos william Moore 1919 Auckland East Daisy evelyn Moore, 6 Claremont street, married Amos william Moore, 6 claremont street, WardenBoth couples went to the popular honeymoon retreat in Rotorua Springs where they were found 2 days later.
+1905 Waitamata, Auckland Daisy evelyn Strong, Devonport, Spinster.- also 1905 Ohinemuri Waikato (some 50 miles south east of Auckland) Daisy evelyn Strong, Commercial Hotel, Paeroa, Waitress, Spinster Daisy e. married 17jul1907 St. Sepulchre's Church, Auckland, to Amos william Moore 1919 Auckland East Daisy evelyn Moore, 6 Claremont street, married Amos william Moore, 6 claremont street, WardenBoth? couples went to the popular honeymoon retreat in Rotorua Springs where they were found 2 days later.
 On Jack and Tottie's returned to Devonport they moved into a bungalow about a mile away from her parents.
-According to my father's memories, Jack Started a joint venture with Daisy's husband as fishermen and were away much of the time; the fishing venture is confirmed by Daisy's decendant who said the partnership didnt last long; probably as my dad remembers, it was not very successfull and Margaret Glass often had to help them out.
+According to my father's memories, Jack Started a joint venture with the husband of his sister Daisy blosson Low/Mills as fishermen and were away much of the time; the fishing venture is confirmed by Daisy's decendant who said the partnership didnt last long; probably as my dad remembers, it was not very successfull and Margaret Glass often had to help them out.

 When Tottie became pregnant, much to the shock of her parents it was never considered she would marry let alone have children, it was decided that my father should be sent to live with Tottie to help out and do the shopping.

 My father dosnt remember changing schools so this was probably still in Devonport.
 Around 1910 whilst living with "Tottie" my father caught Rhumatic Fever and ended up in Parnell hospital, Auckland for almost a year after complications set in.